bra1nDump/ai-task-vscode/src/diff/docs/prompt-prefix-suffix.md

 	// Use the console to output diagnostic information (console.log) and errors (console.error)
-	// This line of code will only be executed once when your extension is activated console.log('Congratulations, your extension "typist" is now active!');
+	// This line of code will only be executed once when your extension is activated console.log('Congratulations, your extension "bread" is now active!');

 	// The command has been defined in the package.json file
 	// Now provide the implementation of the command with registerCommand
-	// The commandId parameter must match the command field in package.json let disposable = commands.registerCommand('typist.helloWorld', () => {
+	// The commandId parameter must match the command field in package.json let disposable = commands.registerCommand('bread.helloWorld', () => {
 		// The code you place here will be executed every time your command is executed
-		// Display a message box to the user window.showInformationMessage('Hello World from typist!');
+		// Display a message box to the user window.showInformationMessage('Hello World from bread!');
 	});

-    // @typist When a user adds a magic word @typist in the current file, add a button on top of that line with a play button
+    // @bread When a user adds a magic word @bread in the current file, add a button on top of that line with a play button

 	context.subscriptions.push(disposable);
 }